GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-16/index.md

 ---
-title: "The Chromium Chronicle: Updating Google Apps on Desktop"
+title: "The Chromium Chronicle #16: Updating Google Apps on Desktop"
 description: >
   Ever wondered how Chrome keeps itself up-to-date on your desktop?
 Or how updates are served to Chromebooks, Chromecast, or Android?